Why is your logo important?

 Fonts and design styles adopted by online logo generators are very much “of the moment”.
 This leads you to believe you’re getting a great logo but a successful logo should be timeless.
 Logos that follow trends soon become dated.

 When we present a logo to a client, what they see is just the tip of the iceberg.
 The logo is a result of extensive research, ideas generation, initial sketches and further development.
 During the ideas and sketching phases, we’ll constantly cross-reference our research to ensure the resulting logo will appeal to the right audience and fit within the market.
 An online logo generator cannot do any of this.

 Reason 4: You might love the results

-Our experience with a logo generator
+Our experience with online logo creators

 Next we chose “Icon Based” as our logo style.
 While there is no right or wrong answer to this, as Reflection we would have undertook research into logo styles commonly found in the baking industry to support this decision.

 We then proceeded to select a bunch of fonts that we liked.
 As mentioned previously, we were selecting fonts that appealed to us.
 As Reflection our research would have highlighted fonts that appealed to the bakery’s customers.